 Still, the Belgians have not made any move to have the name changed, only for their part in its history to be acknowledged.
 Indeed, the name ‘French fries’ has become so well-known in food history, become popular among cultures throughout the world, and has spawned such lively debates that it would be futile and foolish to do away with it.

-The United Kingdom, who pride themselves on always being different from both the United States as well as the other European nations, do not call the fries French fries at all but chips.
+The United Kingdom, which prides itself on always being different from both the United States as well as other European nations, does not call the fries French fries at all but chips.
 This is an example that most of Britain’s colonies follow as well, from Australia and New Zealand to South Africa.
 British chips are slightly different from what we know as French fries, their cut being thicker.
 Thinner fries may be referred to as skinny fries.
 And what Americans refer to as potato chips are called crisps by the denizens of the United Kingdom and Ireland.

 Fried Potatoes By Any Other Name